LippeTK/radar-esportivo/README.md

 ## About the API
 This project uses the [Api-Football](https://www.api-football.com/) API to retrieve real-time football match data.

-⚠️ Attention: the API requires an access key (API Key), which is currently linked to a paid plan.
-Therefore, the project will not work properly without a valid key.
+⚠️ Attention: the API requires an access key (API Key), the project will not work properly without a valid key.

 If you want to test it locally, you can: